Stabilize

 The Accelerationist's View

-Inequality is the structural foundation that makes all other instability factors worse.
+Economic stress is the structural foundation that makes all other instability factors worse.
 It's also the hardest factor for the establishment to address because the beneficiaries of inequality control the policy levers.

 Regressive Tax Cuts During Expansion